technocrat/swingwatch.org/index.md

 In Michigan 21 pollsters conducted a total of
 37 polls from Aug 2 to Oct 30.
 Overall,
-the weighted mean poll of 50.42% indicated a victory for Trump over Harris in the two-candidate race.
+the weighted mean poll of 50.42% indicated a victory for Harris over Trump in the two-candidate race.
 Weights were assigned by number of respondents.
 Of the pollsters,
-5 corresponded to a victory for Trump with 49.58% of the two-candidate vote.
+5 corresponded to a victory for Trump with 49.58% of the two-candidate vote going to Harris//t//.
 The other 16 corresponded to a victory for Harris in the two-candidate vote, overstating her actual share, 49.29%.